YOUR BODY

 Frequently asked questions

-How is osteopathy different from physiotherapy or other manual therapies?
+What’s the difference between osteopathy vs physiotherapy or other manual therapies?

 Can osteopathy help with postpartum recovery and infants?